Investment Casting: Freedom in Design with Minimal Draft Angles

 Author: SAIVS Date Published: May 13,2024

-Draft Angles are a necessary evil in many casting processes, limiting design freedom and adding complexity to post-casting machining.
+Draft angles are a necessary evil in many casting processes, limiting design freedom and adding complexity to post-casting machining.
 Investment Casting, however, offers a significant advantage in this regard: the ability to create parts with near-zero draft angles.

 Why Draft Angles are Used in Casting